 As we step into the height of summer, this typically marks the start of typhoon season in Hong Kong.
 Hot and cold air meeting above waters form swirling winds, which then sweep into the coast of southern China.
-Because of our location on the coast of the South China sea, we’ve always borne the brunt of some severe weather conditions.
-It’s not just the rainstorms and strong winds that we have to contend with as well, because typhoons also bring with them a trail of destruction caused by flooding, landslides, tidal waves, gale winds, and more.
+Because of our location on the coast of the South China Sea, we’ve always borne the brunt of some severe weather conditions.
+It’s not just rainstorms and strong winds that we have to contend with, as typhoons also bring with them a trail of destruction caused by flooding, landslides, tidal waves, gale winds, and more.

-Records of tropical cyclones—more commonly known as typhoon signals—only began in 1946, and since then there have only been 16 typhoons that have been classed with a T10 signal.
-This is the Hong Kong Observatory’s strongest signal, raised when sustained wind speeds go over 118 kilometres per hour with gusts exceeding 220 kilometres per hour.
-But of course, even before this system was put in place, typhoons have already periodically raged through the territories.
+Records of tropical cyclones, more commonly known as typhoon signals, only began in 1946.
+Since then there have only been 16 typhoons classed with a T10 signal—the Hong Kong Observatory’s strongest signal, raised when sustained wind speeds go over 118 kilometres per hour with gusts exceeding 220 kilometres per hour.
+But even before this system was put in place, typhoons have already periodically raged through the territories.

-If you thought Typhoon Mangkhut in 2018 was bad, you might be glad to know that this resilient city has survived even worse!
+If you thought Typhoon Mangkhut in 2018 was bad, this resilient city has survived even worse!
 Here are the worst typhoons to ever have hit Hong Kong in history.

 We start the list off with a typhoon that reportedly wiped away approximately five percent of the territories’ population.
-The reason why Hong Kong sustained such intensive damages during this typhoon was because its warning was only issued less than half an hour before it hit.
-The official warning for tropical cyclones within 300 miles, then a black drum, was hoisted at 8.40 am, and by 9 am, sailors were already unable to reach their vessels to take necessary precautions.
+The reason why Hong Kong sustained such intensive damages was because its warning was only issued less than half an hour before the typhoon hit.
+The official warning for tropical cyclones within 300 miles, then a black drum, was hoisted at 8.40 am.
+By 9 am, sailors were already unable to reach their vessels to take precautions.

 Along the waters from Sai Wan to Causeway Bay and along Kowloon Wharf, many ships sustained serious damages and sank in the harbour, among them the HMS Phoenix.
 The Albatross Mirs Bay ferry sank near the Ninepin Islands, with 120 casualties; the Ying Fat ferry to Sam-chun sank near Kap Shui Mun, with 100 casualties; and the Perseverance steamer from Macau discharged all its passengers at Cheung Chau (then spelt Chung Chow), but sank on its return, with only one surviving crew member.

 It was estimated that nearly half of the Chinese boating population and 5,000 licensed vessels were severely struck.
-There were so many who died during this natural disaster that the Tung Wah Group of Hospitals donated coffins for the burial of recovered corpses, but by the end of the month, there were said to still be more than 1,500 bodies left unclaimed.
+So many died during this disaster that the Tung Wah Group of Hospitals donated coffins for the burial of recovered corpses, but by the end of the month, there were said to still be more than 1,500 bodies left unclaimed.
 In the aftermath, the governor agreed to develop an early warning system for future typhoon alerts.

 There were 434 casualties, 53 missing, and 72,000 people left homeless.
 Approximately 869 acres of farmland were flooded with seawater because of Wanda, and almost 65 percent of low-lying farms in Sha Tin were still affected two months later.

-Ruby was the fifth typhoon to be issued the No. 10 signal in Hong Kong since the establishment of the signal system in 1946 and was classed as a super typhoon.
+Ruby was the fifth typhoon to be issued the No. 10 signal since the establishment of the signal system and was classed as a super typhoon.
 A total of 38 fatalities were associated with this typhoon, though another 14 people remain unaccounted for.

 Sheet metal torn from buildings injured numerous people, at least ten ships ran aground, high voltage electric wires were torn out by the winds and caused hundreds of fires, and the Hong Kong Stock Exchange was brought to a standstill.
 The area of Tai Po was the worst hit, where thousands of village homes and temporary shelters were destroyed.
 High waves flooded the City Hall, delaying the 1964 Summer Olympics torch relay.